Nyobe-Charly/Compressive-test-of-soil/README.md

 ## mat147_model. k
 This reference model simulates the impact of a wooden post in the ground.
 The ground is represented by a 3D finite element solid.

-## kh_kv_model.k
+## Nyobe_model.k
 It represents the first simplified model.
 The soil is represented by nonlinear springs.
 These springs are arranged horizontally and vertically along the wooden post.

-## kh_model.k
+## Plaxico_model.k
 The second model, is similar to the first simplified model except that the vertical springs are removed.
 For support in the vertical direction, the post is constrained at its central node at ground level: the vertical displacement of the post is zero at this node.

+## Pajouh_model.k
+The third is the pajouh method : where soil behavior is represented by two nonlinear springs oriented in the lateral and longitudinal directions, while the post under the spring attachments assumed rigid.